Reinforcement Learning for Unsupervised Domain Adaptation in Spatio-Temporal Echocardiography Segmentation: Experiments and Results

 \subsubsection{Target Domain}

 The target domain $\mathcal{D}_T$ is an in-house, unlabeled, heterogeneous dataset containing 31,053 videos including A4C and A2C views.
 The videos were acquired from 357 out-patient centers across 22 states in the United States as part of routine clinical care, with approval from the respective ethics committees.
+They were acquired from 15,998 individual subjects, totaling 1,244,844 frames (average of 40 frames per video).
+The subjects present a broad spectrum of cardiac pathologies, with varying degrees of severity ranging from trace to severe, summarized in Fig.\ref{fig:icardio_data}.

-A subset of 128 full length videos, each from a different subject, was annotated and validated by an expert to form a test set for evaluating all methods.
-A common voxel spacing of 0.37 mm was selected based on the average spacing computed over a subset of 1000 videos from the target domain and was used throughout all training phases.
+128 full length videos, each from a unique subject, were annotated and validated by an expert to form a test set for evaluating all methods.
+This subset contains 5,175 frames corresponding to an average of 40.4 frames per video.

+A common pixel spacing of 0.37 mm was selected based on the average spacing computed over a subset of 1,000 videos from the target domain and was used throughout training.